12.3 C

 – An anonymous employee recalls facing long hours and no lunch breaks

-The workers notified the two companies of the allegations through a letter of claim.
+The workers notified the two companies of the allegations through a formal letter of claim.
 As the first step in any legal proceeding, the employees documented their allegations in writing.
 In the letter, it is reported that employees are being paid £4 a day, significantly lower than the average daily minimum wage for Thailand, ranging from 328 baht (US$8.59) at its lowest to 354 baht (US$9.27) at its highest (LINK).

 They also claim that bosses control their worker permissions and house them in substandard conditions.
 These conditions include living in tiny dormitories and sleeping on cement floors, with no privacy due to a lack of windows, walls and ceilings.